COMMISSIONING A PET PORTRAIT

 Working from photographs

-I am happy to work from photographs however the quality of the photograph I use has a huge effect on the quality of the final portrait I can produce.
+I am happy to work from photographs however the quality of the photograph I use has a big effect on the quality of the final portrait I can produce.
 You may have a photograph already in mind and I can advise you on suitability or below is a list of suggestions for the type of image I will need.

 – Photographs taken on a digital camera from a few different angles and some close-up.